WHAT IS RISOGRAPH PRINTING?

 Risograph ink colors

 The RISO company manufactures dozens of spot ink colors — black and standard blues, fluorescent pink and orange, metallic gold, and oddities like "kelp" and "burgundy."
-Each riso shop stocks the drums they've invested in.
+At our shop we run a single-drum SF9450 risograph with six inks in rotation: Black, Green, Cornflower, Red, Grey, and Yellow.
+We're always looking to expand our selection, so if you have a special project that needs a different color, don't hesitate to reach out.

 A few things worth knowing about riso inks: